jacob-thompson/teal8/README.md

 ## usage

-You can add the program to your PATH:
+You can add the program binary to your PATH:

 ```bash
 export PATH="path/to/teal8/bin:$PATH"